Chinese businessman behind $40 billion Nicaragua canal denies special ties

 It would be financed by large Chinese and international banks that he declined to name, although he said financing negotiations were going smoothly.

-A likely partner is China Railway Construction (1186.HK), one of the country’s largest state-owned infrastructure developers, according to HKND materials promoting the project.
+A likely partner is China Railway Construction, one of the country’s largest state-owned infrastructure developers, according to HKND materials promoting the project.
 Another of Wang’s companies, the unlisted Xinwei Telecom Enterprise Group, signed a cooperation accord with China Railway earlier this year.

-On one point, Wang was explicit - although his share in HKND might drop, he would remain in charge.
+On one point, Wang was explicit - he would maintain at least a 5 percent stake in HKND, and he would remain in charge.
 He owns 100 percent of HKND.

 “Any future partners or consortium will respect my views and opinions very much,” he said.